-What makes the holiday shopping of 2013 different from the past few years is the fact that Thanksgiving has arrived later than usual, giving the sellers fewer days to allure potential buyers.
+What makes the holiday shopping of this year different from the past few years is the fact that Thanksgiving has arrived later than usual, giving the sellers fewer days to allure potential buyers.
 Therefore, experts anticipate that sellers would start the process much earlier than Black Friday―Wednesday perhaps.
 Steve Schaffer, CEO of the website Offers said in an interview conducted by the International Business Times, "It's going to start Wednesday and end Monday.
 Five days of deals, sales and offers.", which for us, means more options!

 No matter what the day is named―Black Friday or Cyber Monday―what matters is the irresistible offers and deals that these days bring with them, that the shopper in you can't wait to pounce on!
 But, hold your horses, for the countdown has already begun.
 Many experts in the field have evaluated the trend of the past few years.
 The prediction of this year's Black Friday and Cyber Monday deals are based on a study done by DealNews, on the past two Black Friday seasons.
 Their evaluation highlighted the fact that, while we may consider these two days as competitors, they in fact, complement each other and together give buyers an opportunity to get some of the best offers in different product lines.
 It has been found that Thanksgiving had been the best time to save some serious money on products like smartphones, HDTVs, and gaming items.
 What's the outlook on Black Friday and Cyber Monday?